 I particularly loved the comfort that Nissan Sunny offered.
 During the first day of the road-trip itself, we drove over 500km (with 300+km being done in the Himalayas) but it still didn’t feel tiring.
 With a CVT automatic transmission, the gearshift was effortless, and in fact, so smooth that most of the time didn’t feel any upshift or downshift.

-Other things like push start button, a rearview camera with park assist, steering wheel mounted controls, an electronic smart braking system made the entire driving experience more relaxing.
+Other things like the push start button, a rearview camera with park assist, steering wheel-mounted controls, an electronic smart braking system made the entire driving experience more relaxing.
 And if anything was left, its spacious interiors made it up to us.
 With the premium first-class seats, Nissan Sunny felt like a warm, welcoming home for the entire family!

 Also Read: A 5Day Road Trip To Manali From Delhi

 Next Up: A Good Gas Mileage

 The Nissan Sunny surprised me with its excellent gas mileage (even impressing my father) and for a road trip this always a win/win, especially now that petrol prices are its all-time high.